-Always remember to recharge your rechargeable controllers once every couple of days so that you can sit down for a long uninterrupted session.
+Always recharge your rechargeable controllers once every couple of days so you can sit down for a long uninterrupted session.

-If you have confusion about Xbox One Controller Batteries then you can read these answers here.
+If you are confused about Xbox One Controller Batteries, you can read these answers here.

 3. Hit the Restart Button

 A power cycle will entirely reset your Xbox One system, which helps troubleshoot your console and controller issues.
-While most people switch off their controller via the menu, it is possible to turn it off manually.
+While most people switch off their controllers via the menu, it is possible to turn them off manually.
 To restart your controller, simply: